gandrigit/pipelines/README.md

 # pipelines
-Pipelines for single- and multi-omits data analyses
+Pipelines for single- and multi-omics data analyses